-This attractive new home celebrates the relationship between inside and outside, material, craftsmanship and its connection within the wider context.
+This attractive new home celebrates the relationship between inside and outside, material, craftsmanship and its connection within its wider context.

-The building form took reference from the traditional Ballard Estate military huts and the distinct Swanage vernacular, these two elements combined has created a unique home completely of its time, place and client.
-Locally sourced Purbeck stone has been employed for detailing throughout, handpicked by the clients from H F Bonfield & Son quarry located just 4 miles from the site.
+The building form took its reference from the traditional Ballard Estate military huts and the distinct Swanage vernacular, these two elements combined have created a unique home completely of its time, place and client.
+Locally sourced Purbeck stone has been employed for detailing throughout, handpicked by the clients from H F Bonfield & Son quarry, located just 4 miles from the site.

 The dwelling now provides an improved site orientation and more efficient layout internally and externally.
-There is a clear hierarchy of spaces cleverly delineated by solid and transparent walls.
-The living space at the end of the house contains the most glazing, providing a connection between the interior spaces and the rear garden while the front of the house provides privacy from the road with a parapet wall that continues to form a garden wall, and the garage providing a further buffer from the road.
+There is a clear hierarchy of spaces, cleverly delineated by solid and transparent walls.
+The South facing living space at the end of the house contains the most glazing, providing views and a connection between the interior spaces and the rear garden.
+The front of the house gives privacy from the road, with a parapet wall that continues to form a garden wall, and the garage providing a further buffer from the road.

 It made all the difference working with people who were respectful, careful and professional”